 What is a turnaround?
 The turnaround functions to literally turn the chord progression around.
-One place you can almost always find a turnaround is at the last 2 measures of a 12 bar blues progression.
-Keep in mind, there are other lengths of blues progressions as well, but for now, we will keep it on the 12 bar progression.
+One place you can almost always find a turnaround is at the last two measures of a 12-bar blues progression.
+Keep in mind, there are other lengths of blues progressions as well, but for now, we will keep it on the 12-bar progression.

 The turnaround in blues